 But enough of the preliminaries.
 Now we'd like to look at just some of Mr. Days concise aphorisms on why software (especially networking code) is still as inmature as it is: "Moore's Law has allowed us to ignore important questions, it has made us sloppy".

-After thorough examination and analysis of this stunning proposition the tinytalk tech stuff gave the following variant as a more correct alternative: "The phenomenon that Gordon Moore observed (called a law by Carver Mead) in conjunction with the current mode of production and distribution has forced us* to decide for solutions that were mostly not bad but had no answers for a lot of important questions".
+After thorough examination and analysis of this stunning proposition the tinytalk tech stuff gave the following variant as a hopefully even more correct alternative: "The phenomenon that Gordon Moore observed (called a law by Carver Mead) in conjunction with the current mode of production and distribution has forced us* to decide for solutions that were mostly not that bad but had no answers for a lot of important questions".

 The meaning of these two variants is relevantely different.
-Whereas the first one implies that sloppy idiots took the wrong bends in the past and did not listen to better informed people (like Mr. Day maybe), the second one points to a set of circumstances that forced non-ideal decisions that got things ahead while paying price, 'cause, as we used to say, there is no such thing as a free lunch.
+Whereas the first one implies that sloppy idiots took the wrong bends in the past and did not listen to better informed people (like Mr. Day maybe).
+The second one points to a set of circumstances that forced non-ideal decisions that got things ahead while paying a price, 'cause, as we used to say, there is no such thing as a free lunch.
 The same goes for the sometimes mysterious success of programming languages and the strange relapse of software practice into the primitive when microprocessors came along.
 It is just that sloppiness was forced but not the point.

 *Society in general and the software academia and industry in particular